Kenzouh/kenzo-cafe/views/faqs/README.md

 3. What is your best-selling food and drink?
 4. Do you offer free Wi-Fi?
 5. Do you have loyalty programs?
 What are the benefits if yes?

+This page will help answer the questions of Kenzo Cafe's customers which will prevent confusions.